andrewharabor/multivariate-polynomial-regression-model/README.md

 ## The Details

-### A Quick Note About $\LaTeX$ and Github

-While writing this `README.md`, I noticed that there were a few bugs with how Github renders $\LaTeX$ math notation.
-Everything seemed to render correctly in my VSCode preview but when looking at the document in Github, some of the math notation failed to render.

-- Underscores within math text (both inline math and math blocks) are sometimes interpreted as italics rather than subscript.
-- Math text does not render if it contains `\begin{aligned}` or `\end{aligned}` which means I cannot align expressions on different lines.
-- `\\` and `\newline` do not seem to work, so math blocks are limited to one line each.

-If in the future, the math text fails to render correctly, it's likely because Github patched these bugs, rendering my workarounds for them obsolete.
-In that case, I'll try and fix the math notation as soon as I notice the issue.
-Until then, I suppose what I have at the moment will work.

 ### A Quick Note About This Section in General

 The explanations given here are far too lengthy given the simplicity of the model.
-I go through the theory behind my model and cover it far more "in-depth" than necessary.
-That being said, the takeaway is that this section is not meant to be read at all but more so a way for me to check my understanding of the concepts by explaining them.
+I go through the theory behind the model and cover it far more "in-depth" than necessary.
+That being said, the takeaway is that this section is not meant to be read at all but more so meant a way for me to check my understanding of the concepts by explaining them.

 ### Model Function